gethomepage/homepage/docs/configs/settings.md

 If either value is set to true, the error message will be hidden.

-## User ID based visibiltiy
+## Identity Based Visibiltiy

 Basic user identity integration is implemeted via an `identity` section.
 An identity provider can be configured using the `provider` section with the given type.
 Currently the only provider supported is `proxy`, where the users identification and group membership are passed via HTTP Request headers (in plaintext).
-The expectation is that the application will be accessed only via an authenticating proxy (i.e treafik ).
+The expectation is that the application will be accessed only via an authenticating proxy (i.e traefik or nginx).

 The group and user headers are both configurable like so: